 Alice discovered open water swimming after being knocked off her bike by a lorry on her way to work, the day before her 31 birthday.
 Waking up on the tarmac as commuter traffic circled around her, too busy to stop to help, she realised it was time to change her path.

 Since then Alice has pursued her passions of writing, social justice, water and the outdoors.
-She is a swim teacher, contributing Editor of Outdoor Swimmer Magazine, lead scientist at the International Institute of Swim Cake Studies, Mandarin speaker, and consultant focusing on projects relating to anti corruption, responsible business, water scarcity, the rule of law and the impact of technology on social and economic development.
+She is an open water swim coach, swim teacher, contributing Editor of Outdoor Swimmer Magazine, Mandarin speaker, and consultant focusing on projects relating to anti corruption, responsible business, water scarcity, the rule of law and the impact of technology on social and economic development.
 She is particularly proud to be a Fellow of the School for Social Entrepreneurs.

-Her swims include: a 4 woman English Channel relay; 2 woman Lake Zurich relay; the Solent; the Thames Marathon; Dart 10k, Sydney Harbour Swim, Scilly Swim Challenge, and the swimmer for Team Mel C vs Team Pendleton in the Human Race Women only triathlon, and competing in the International Winter Swimming Championships in China.
+Her swims include: a solo 26.4km Lake Zurich Marathon Swim; a 4 woman English Channel relay; 2 woman Lake Zurich relay; the Solent; the Thames Marathon; Dart 10k, Sydney Harbour Swim, Scilly Swim Challenge, and the swimmer for Team Mel C vs Team Pendleton in the Human Race Women only triathlon, and competing in the International Winter Swimming Championships in China.
 She is equally happy swimming with seals and jumping in waterfalls in the Isle of Skye, or eating cake with her swimming buddies at Tooting Lido and the Serpentine.